That-Dev-Girl-Sites/jhalabi.com/index.md

 ![My daughter and me](/assets/images/family.jpg)

 My name is **Joni** and I am a **"middle-end" web developer** who loves to write code, commit often, and make up her own job titles.
-I work for Georgetown University and have been writing code since the mid-1980s.
+I work for Georgetown University and have been [writing code](/coding) since the mid-1980s.
 I was 2. _(Kidding.
 Mostly.
 I know I'm dating myself.
 Shush.)_

-I have developed in all sorts of languages, but I work a lot in WordPress these says, so I spend a lot of time with **JavaScript** and **PHP**.
-Click around this site for more information about [my work](/coding), [my speaking gigs](/speaking), and [my book](/book).
+Over the years, I have coded in all sorts of languages.
+My more recent work focuses around WordPress, so I spend a lot of time with **JavaScript** and **PHP**.
+I also write quite a bit about my experiences and projects; most of [my recent articles](/blog) are on this site.

+You can also explore this site to learn more about my book, [_Sweet Little You_](/book) or find out [where I am speaking next](/speaking).

 ### Cool!
 What else?